ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

 +-- {: .proof}
 ###### Proof

-Generally definition \ref{LocallyCompactSpace} implies definition \ref{LocalCompactnessViaCompactNeighbourhoodBase}.
+Generally, definition \ref{LocallyCompactSpace} directly implies definition \ref{LocalCompactnessViaCompactNeighbourhoodBase}.
 We need to show that Hausdorffness implies the converse.

 Hence assume that for every point $x \in X$ then every open neighbourhood $U_x \supset \{x\}$ contains a compact neighbourhood.
 We need to show that it then also contains the closure $Cl(V_x)$ of a smaller open neighbourhood and such that this closure is compact.